 Mix the dry ingredients into the wet ingredients by hand slowly, and stop just before it’s fully incorporated.
-Add the oats, pecans, Reese’s Pieces, and chocolate chips to the bowl.
+Add the oats, pecans, coconut, Reese’s Pieces, and chocolate chips to the bowl.
 Fold in gently.
 Don’t over mix, it will make your dough tough.

 Place large spoonfuls (approx 1/4 cup) on baking sheets lined with parchment paper.
 Leave at least a couple inches in between each ball of dough.
-Bake at 350 for 15-17 minutes, until the cookies are golden on the edges and they are not too shiny in the middle.
+Bake at 350 for 17-23 minutes, or until the cookies are golden on the edges and they are not too shiny in the middle.
 (A little shine is okay.)